 Clean URLs (Permalinks) for WordPress on Lighttpd

 After setting up the server, I started moving the blog.
-Importing the files and the database was pretty straight forward.
-But when I thought every thing is ready and I transfered the domain to the new server I’ve found out that none of my inner pages are accessible.
-The reason, as it turned up pretty quickly, is that the WordPress depends on Apache’s mod_rewrite to create the clean URLs (the so called permalinks).
+Importing the files and the database was pretty straightforward.
+But when I thought everything was ready and I transferred the domain to the new server, I’ve found out that none of my inner pages are accessible.
+The reason, as it turned up pretty quickly, is that WordPress depends on Apache’s mod_rewrite to create the clean URLs (the so-called permalinks).
 This actually posed two problems:

 Continue reading Clean URLs (Permalinks) for WordPress on Lighttpd